RedExpertAlliance/katacoda-scenarios/oci-course/oke-redis-cache-and-functions-oci/intro.md

 - The user that we are going to use to publish the docker image into OCIR (Oracle Container Registry) is the lab-user created in the OCI Lab Preparation scenario

+- Katacoda does not allow to connect through port 6443 within their environments.
+The OKE API Server will be serving in that port, and for that reason we have created this scenario https://www.katacoda.com/redexpertalliance/courses/oci-course/oci-compute-nginx , where you will provision an OCI compute intance with an NGINX server that will be used as a reverse proxy for the API Server.

+-

 # Scenario Description